zayronnn/AOR-Extended/README.md

 - Added Player Direction Announcer. (great for people with only one screen)
 - Added Player Direction Announcer volume slider.
 - Added Min HP to show monsters.
 - Show player spells and their cooldown.
-(FULL CREDITS: IEnjoyToCode0Sometimes)
+(FULL CREDITS: IEnjoyToCode0Sometimes) (REMOVED)
 - Sorting enemies by their type now works + Important mobs now have an icon showing up.
 (FULL CREDITS: TheShadowGovernment)
 - Closest players will show up first in the players tab + The top 3 closest players won't move slow between eachothers for better readability of the players tab.
 (IDEA + CODE: IEnjoyToCode0Sometimes)
 - Own player icon is now centered properly.